 We currently have an option for a new development site located in Mebane, North Carolina on the highly traveled Interstate 40/85 corridor, which sees over 83,000 cars daily.
 The site is located halfway between the Research Triangle Park area of Raleigh, Durham, and Chapel Hill, and the Triad area of Greensboro, High Point and Winston-Salem.
-The center is currently expected to be approximately 300,000 square feet.
 During the option period we will be analyzing the viability of the site and determining whether to proceed with the development of a center at this location.